nhsconnect/FHIR-Maternity-Record/pages/explore/explore_safeguarding.md

 ## Mapping for safeguarding Practitioner Role ##

 The safeguarding details has reference(s) to the Practitioner Role resource.
 This means that any exchange of the safeguarding details heading data must also include the [Practitioner Role Details](explore_practitioner_role.html#mapping-for-practitioner_role)

+## Mapping for Referral Request Organisation ##

+The safeguarding details has reference(s) to the Organization resource.
+This means that any exchange of the safeguarding details heading data must also include the [Organization Details](explore_organization.html)

 ## Safeguarding Example ##